-The Debt Burden Ratio (principal + interest divided by total expenditures) is the key financial indicator in determining debt limit.
-It indicates how much debt the University can afford and is expressed as the percentage of debt service cost to total expenditures.
+The debt burden ratio (principal + interest divided by total expenditures) is the key financial indicator in determining debt limit.
+It indicates how much debt the University can afford.
+It is expressed as the percentage of debt service cost to total expenditures.
 A low percentage indicates less strain on the University's budget to service debt.
-The maximum debt burden ratio (for total internal and external debt) has been set at 5%, so the actual debt burden ratio should be below this level.
-For 2013, the actual ratio was 3.7%.
+The maximum debt burden ratio (for total internal and external debt) has been set at 5%, so the actual debt burden ratio should be below 5%.
+For 2014, the actual ratio was 3.8% which is below the limit of 5%.

-A secondary ratio that is taken into consideration in setting the maximum debt limit is the Viability Ratio (expendable resources divided by debt).
+A secondary ratio that is taken into consideration in setting the maximum debt limit is the viability ratio (expendable resources divided by debt).
 It indicates the amount of funds on hand that could be used to repay the outstanding debt.
 The ratio is expressed as times coverage, and a higher ratio indicates higher capacity to repay debt.
 The lowest threshold for total external and internal debt is set at 0.8, so it is desirable to have an actual rate above 0.8.
-For 2013, the actual viability ratio was 1.2.
+For 2014, the actual viability ratio was 1.2.